highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/01.tip-jar-example/docs.md

          docs
 ---

-*Learn how you can create a tip jar and earn HFCs in your domain.*
+*Learn how you can create a tip jar and earn HFC in your domain.*

 ## Overview
 Here, you will learn how to create an entity that, when clicked, will prompt a user to send you 10 HFC.